[DISCUSS] Foo Proposal

 Invite new committers and PPMC members

-Make podling releases and refine the release process
+Make podling releases and document and refine the release process

 When ready to graduate, assess the podling’s readiness with the incubation mentors

-Prepare the transfer of existing trademarks to the ASF if applicable
+If applicable prepare the transfer of existing trademarks to the ASF

 Discuss graduation with the Incubator PMC